-We note also that any practice (regardless of what is stated in policy) that bases the need for forensic medical exams only on a timeline criteria, as it is implied is done within TDCJ and at this facility, is a problematic practice.
+We note also that any practice (regardless of what is stated in policy) that bases the need for forensic medical exams only on a timeline criterion, as it is implied is done within TDCJ and at this facility, is a problematic practice.
 Forensic examinations can detect tissue damage, contusions, and other indications of assault and sexual assault within a much longer time period than is appropriate for DNA collection, and to ignore that aspect of evidence collection is wholly inappropriate.

-The audit report does not address such compliance issues, and based on this evidence, it appears highly doubtful that the facility is compliant with this provision.
+This audit report only vaguely refers to evidence collection without substantiating compliance.
+Based on this evidence, it appears highly doubtful that the facility is compliant with this provision.